Easter Sailing on Bessie Ellen

 WHERE THE WIND TAKES YOU

-Setting the sails from Fowey, we could head west to Charlestown, a fine working example of an 18th century clay harbour and a great place to step ashore, sightsee and sample Cornish ice cream.
+Setting the sails from Fowey, we could head west to the working port of Charlestown, a fine working example of an 18th century clay harbour and a great place to step ashore, sightsee and sample Cornish ice cream.

 Should weather conditions not be favourable for this route then it could be that Nikki steers us up to Salcombe or Dartmouth, venturing into Devon before returning to Fowey for the final evening.